OS-1337/OS1337/docu/acknowledgements.md

 #   OS/1337
 ### Acknowledgements
-The labour that others didcontribute or was harnessed in OS71337.
+The labour that others did contribute or was harnessed in OS71337.

 ---